staaky/voila/README.md

 [voila.nickstakenburg.com](http://voila.nickstakenburg.com)

-Voilà has an API inspired by [imagesLoaded](https://github.com/desandro/imagesloaded), extended with useful methods like `abort()` and support for `naturalWidth` and `naturalHeight` in all browsers which makes it compatible with *IE6 & IE7*.
+Voilà has an API inspired by [imagesLoaded](https://github.com/desandro/imagesloaded), extended with useful methods like `abort()` and support for `naturalWidth` and `naturalHeight` in all browsers, which makes it compatible with *IE6 & IE7*.
 Multiple loading methods are supported, by default callbacks are triggered as soon as naturalWidth is available, making Voilà faster than alternatives that wait for `onload` to fire.

 ## Install